September 26, 2023

 Businesses and governments are not the only forces that can initiate change and increase employment opportunities for women.
 Women can do so for themselves, too.
 Female employees who work in male-dominated industries can form networking groups in their industry or establish mentoring programs.
 Such attempts are likely to inspire upper management to adopt them or follow suit.

 Empathy and collaboration are recognized as the primary soft skills women bring to the workplace, which makes mentoring a natural channel for the same.
-Yet 63% of women have reportedly never had a formal mentor.
+Yet According to the research 63% of women have reportedly never had a formal mentor.

 Geography doesn’t have to circumscribe mentoring, either.
 The Association Mauricienne des Femmes Chefs d’Entreprises launched its Business Without Borders digital mentoring program in 2020, while more than one thousand mentees in 15 countries participate in the Women’s Global Mentoring Program.